 Tier list rankings are focused on non-competitive ranked matches

-Tier: S (Previously B) Role: Attacker Inteleon's rise to S-tier stems from its exceptional burst damage potential and superior positioning control.
+Tier S (Previously B) - Attacker Inteleon's tier increase is due to its exceptional burst damage potential and superior positioning control.
 Its ability to snipe targets from safe distances while maintaining consistent DPS output makes it a dominant force in team fights.
 The recent buffs to its mobility and damage scaling have significantly improved its survivability and kill potential, especially in late-game scenarios.
-Its ultimate ability provides both offensive pressure and zoning capabilities, making it particularly effective in securing objectives and controlling teamfight spaces.
-The combination of range, damage, and improved escape options makes Inteleon a top-tier pick in competitive ranked matches.
+While requiring good aim and positioning due to its fragility, Inteleon's ability to secure objectives and contribute to team fights with its critical hit mechanics and camouflage system keeps it competitive in ranked matches.
+The combination of range, damage, and improved escape options makes Inteleon a solid pick for scaling compositions.

 Armarouge (Attacker) Dropped from S tier due to recent nerfs to damage output and cooldowns.
 Still maintains strong lane presence with reliable poke damage and good team fight potential.
 Armor Cannon remains a powerful tool for securing objectives, but requires more precise positioning than before.
 While still effective at range, now more vulnerable to dive compositions and lacks the previous burst damage that made it dominant.
 Strong pick when team needs consistent damage output, but no longer the overwhelming force it was in S tier.